Albertzue/learning_notes/aws/AIF/keypoints.md

     HIPAA-eligible features for compliance in healthcare settings This makes it ideal for helping hospital staff improve their skills in dictating clinical notes using generative AI.
 ```
+52. An autoencoder is a type of artificial neural network used to learn efficient codings of unlabeled data (unsupervised learning).
+An autoencoder learns two functions: an encoding function that transforms the input data, and a decoding function that recreates the input data from the encoded representation.

 ## new words

 1. Hallucinations